thisiswisy/v0rtex-injector/README.md

 - to install find link to the deb file, run exploit, paste, click ok.
 If you want to just activate current tweaks click ok without entering any link

-- I've tested this multiple times and didn't encounter any bootloop ~~but USE THIS AT YOUR OWN RISK.
-IT IS A BETA!
-The code should be fairly better now~~.
+- I've tested this multiple times and didn't encounter any bootloop.
 Others have tested as well.
 It is perfectly safe.

-- **INSTALLING TWEAKS SHOULD BE 100% SAFE, ~~MY CONCERN IS EXTRACTING THE BOOTSTRAP, ONCE YOU GET THAT WORKING THR REST SHOULD BE OK.** postinst scripts do not run, all that will be done is injecting tweaks into SpringBoard.
-The worst is a respring loop that can be fixed by rebooting ~~.
-A respring loop can't happen because I am using modified killall binary instead of what substrate does. tweaks will load ONLY when you respring manually
+- **INSTALLING TWEAKS IS 100% SAFE, A respring loop can't happen because I am using modified killall binary instead of what substrate does. tweaks will load ONLY when you respring manually** THIS TOOL IS ON BETA 6 SO FAR AND IS NOT DANGEROUS IN ANY WAY.
+WILL NOT INTERFERE WITH NEW JAILBREAKS.

 tweaks tested & confirmed working by me: